-This map is based on, and supersedes an earlier compilation of the geology of the Conrad Quadrangle, published as Open-File Report MBMG-313 (Lopez, 1994)
+This map is based on, and supersedes an earlier compilation of the geology of the Lonesome Lake Quadrangle, published as Open-File Report MBMG-314 (Lopez and Sholes, 1994)

-CORRELATION OF UNITS CONRAD 30'X 60' QUADRANGLE
+CORRELATION OF UNITS LONESOME LAKE 30'X 60' QUADRANGLE

-DESCRIPTION OF UNITS CONRAD 30' X 60' QUADRANGLE
+DESCRIPTION OF UNITS LONESOME LAKE 30'X 60' QUADRANGLE

-Qac Alluvium and colluvium, undivided (Holocene) - Alluvial deposits in active streams and rivers, consisting mainly of locally-derived sand and gravel and reworked material from glacial till.
-Coarser material, up to boulder size, can be present close to mountainous areas.
-Locally includes colluvium, glacial outwash, and glacial lake deposits.

-Qat Alluvial terrace deposits, undivided (Holocene ?) - Alluvium composed mainly of gravel and sand underlying terraces at varying levels above present-day river elevations.
-Gravel is rounded, ranges in size from cobbles to pebbles, and is 10 to 20 ft thick.

-Qg Glacial deposits, undivided (Pleistocene) - Unsorted deposits of clay- to boulder-size material.
-Clast composition is exotic with respect to local bedrock; predominant lithologies are pink granite, quartz-biotite schist, granite gneiss, and quartzite.
-Rare cobbles and boulders of ultramafic rocks have been observed.
+- Qac Alluvium and colluvium, undivided (Holocene) Alluvial deposits in active streams and rivers, consisting mainly of locally derived sand and gravel and reworked material from glacial till.
+Coarser material, as large as boulder size, can be present close to mountainous areas.
+Locally includes colluvium, glacial outwash, and glacial lake deposits. - Qat Alluvial terrace deposits, undivided (Holocene ?)
+Alluvium composed mainly of gravel and sand underlying terraces at varying levels above present-day river elevations.
+Gravel is rounded, ranges from cobble to pebble size, and is 10 to 20 ft thick. - Qg Glacial deposits, undivided (Pleistocene) - Unsorted deposits of clay- to boulder-size material.
+Clast composition is anomalous relative to local bedrock; predominant lithologies are pink granite, quartz-biotite schist, granite gneiss, and quartzite.
+Locally, cobbles and boulders of ultramafic rocks have been observed.
 Areas underlain by these deposits display characteristic hummocky topography.
-Roger Colton (written communication, 1994), on unpublished mapping of Quaternary deposits, divided these deposits in greater detail, but this detailed mapping is not included here because of the bedrock emphasis of this map.
+Roger Colton (written communication, 1994), on unpublished mapping of quaternary deposits, divides these deposits in greater detail, but is not included here because of the bedrock emphasis of this map. - Tsh Shonkinite (Eocene) Dark-gray, porphyritic, composed of hornblende, olivine, pyroxene, biotite, and orthoclase.
+Resistant dikes and sills.
+Dikes average 4 ft wide; sills 4-20 ft thick (Lindvall, 1956b).

-- Kcl Claggett Shale (Upper Cretaceous) Brownish gray, silty and sandy shale with thin interbeds of argillaceous and calcareous sandstone.
+- Kb Bearpaw Shale (Upper Cretaceous)-Dark-gray shale; upper 100 ft contain brownish sandy beds.
+Thin bentonite beds throughout formation.
+Numerous gray and dark-reddish gray calcareous concretions.
+About 700 ft thick (Lindvall, 1956b).
+Kjr Judith River Formation (Upper Cretaceous) Interbedded deposits of fluvial sandstone, shale, mudstone, siltstone, and coal.
+Forms rounded light-colored outcrops.
+Sandstones are lenticular, trough cross-bedded, fine to coarse grained, light gray to yellow-brown, and nearly white to brown weathering.
+Mudstones are commonly carbonaceous.
+Fossil plant debris is common.
+A complete section is not exposed in the area, but the total thickness is reported to be about 750 ft (Erdmann, 1942). - Kcl Claggett Shale (Upper Cretaceous) Brownish gray, silty and sandy shale with thin interbeds of argillaceous and calcareous sandstone.
 Brown septarian concretions and Inoceramus prisms are common.
 The lower part contains beds of bentonite.
 The Claggett is typically very poorly exposed.
-Cobban (1955) reported a thickness of 420 ft at Goosebill Butte, 30 miles south of Chester. - KeEagle Sandstone (Upper Cretaceous) Upper part is generally poorly exposed and is characterized by thin sandstone beds interbedded with brown and olive mudstones and lessabundant bentonite, bentonitic mudstone, carbonaceous shale, and coal.
+Cobban (1955) reported a thickness of 420 ft at Goosebill Butte, 30 miles south of Chester. - Ke Eagle Sandstone (Upper Cretaceous) Upper part is generally poorly exposed and is characterized by thin sandstone beds interbedded with brown and olive mudstones and less abundant bentonite, bentonitic mudstone, carbonaceous shale, and coal.
 Fossilized plant debris is common in this part of the section.
-The lower part is light brown to buff weathering, thick bedded to massive sandstone that forms rounded rims and bluffs.
+The lower part is light-brown- to buff-weathering, thick-bedded to massive sandstone that forms rounded rims and bluffs.
 Sandstones are fine grained, light gray to light brownish gray, limonite speckled, and well indurated to friable.
 Ripples, low-angle cross-bedding, and burrowing are common.
 This lower part of the section is commonly referred to as the Virgelle Member.
-The Eagle Sandstone is about 350 ft in total thickness in the area. - Ktc Telegraph Creek Formation (Upper Cretaceous) Interbedded medium-brownish gray sandy shale and brown, fine-grained, thinbedded, argillaceous sandstone.
-Proportion of sandstone relative to shale increases upward in stratigraphic section.
-Total thickness in the area is about 150 ft.
+The Eagle Sandstone is about 350 ft in total thickness in the area.

+Ktc Telegraph Creek Formation (Upper Cretaceous) - Interbedded medium-brownish gray, sandy shale and brown, fine-grained, thinbedded, argillaceous sandstone.
+Proportion of sandstone relative to shale increases upward.
+Total thickness is about 150 ft.

-KmrMarias River Formation, undivided (Upper Cretacous) - used only on cross section.
+Kmr Marias River Formation, undivided (Upper Cretacous) - used only on cross section.